 Dilated cardiomyopathy (DCM) develops when one or both of the ventricles (lower chambers of your heart) are damaged and become enlarged.
 The enlarged ventricles are too weak to pump blood to your body.

 Cardiac rehab is a program that will help you safely strengthen your heart.
 This plan includes exercise, relaxation, stress management, and heart-healthy nutrition instructions.
-Caregivers will make sure your medicines are helping to reduce your symptoms.
+Healthcare providers will make sure your medicines are helping to reduce your symptoms.

 Manage your DCM:

 - Limit alcohol.
 Alcohol weakens your heart.
-Ask your PHP if it is safe for you to drink any alcohol.
+Ask your healthcare provider if it is safe for you to drink any alcohol.
 If it is safe, talk to him about how much alcohol is safe for you.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking weakens your heart and makes shortness of breath and other symptoms worse.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 - Manage other health conditions.
 Diabetes, sleep apnea, and other heart conditions can put more stress on your heart if not managed.

 - Diuretics help your body release fluid that has built up.